List of It's Always Sunny in Philadelphia characters: Duncan & Z

-Duncan (David Gueriera) and his right-hand man, Z (Chad Coleman), are Frank's bizarre friends that he met under a bridge.
+Duncan (David Gueriera) and his right-hand man, Z (Chad L. Coleman), are Frank's bizarre friends that he met under a bridge.
 They appear in "Charlie Kelly: King Of The Rats" where Frank wants the gang to invite them to go to the gang's luau.
 They later appear in "Dee Gives Birth" to provide music for their party/interrogation of Dee's potential baby's daddies.
 Z also makes a brief appearance in "The Gang Tries Desperately to Win an Award," as the gang attempts to show that they are a diverse crowd; the episode then makes a pointed reference to the no-Emmy wins-ever show Coleman formerly starred on, The Wire when Dennis flatly states that "black bars don't win awards."
 Z appeared in the season 12 premiere, "The Gang Turns Black."

 Da Maniac

 Da Maniac (Roddy Piper) is a deranged, homeless wrestler.
 The gang enlists him for their wrestling act in season five, and he drifts into both their timeshare scam and pyramid scheme in season 9, the latter of which he proves surprisingly adept at.

 Da Maniac is legitimately disturbed, with Dennis noting that "his mania is NOT confined to the ring."
 He is seen reacting violently over a fifteen dollar debt, foraging chestnuts for food, and displaying extreme PTSD.
 When the guys suggest that he adopt a terrorist-themed persona for a match, his response is simply to repeat the phrase "I'm... da Maniac" until it is clear he will not respond to anything else.
 When asked if he has children, he ominously replies, "Naw... not anymore."
 He also claims to love the members of the gang, "even with [their] feathers," all while calling Mac the N-word behind his back.

-Despite his mental illness, da Maniac is a competent wrestler, with props, determined rates, and a sense for wrestling trends.
-He also displays marked skills as a salesperson in "Mac and Dennis Buy a Timeshare", far outselling all other Invigaron distributors.
+Da Maniac is a wrestler who uses props and has an interest in wrestling trends.
+In the episode "Mac and Dennis Buy a Timeshare", he works as a salesperson for Invigaron and sells more products than the other distributors.